Sebastian-Zok/TravisCI-ePortfolio/README.md

     - sebastian@gmail.com
 ```

-You can also integrate tools like Coveralls, DeepSource and 3rd Party Apps.
-In order to enhance your software quality.
+In order to enhance your software quality, you can also integrate tools like [Coveralls](https://coveralls.io/), [DeepSource](https://deepsource.io/) and 3rd Party Apps.

 <a name="About"></a>

 # About this example

 This is a very basic node.js project that uses [vows](http://vowsjs.org) as testing framework.
-In this project we just have a simple math function that is checked for correct output.
+In this project we just have a small function that is checked for correct output.

 <a name="Local"></a>